vantage6/vantage6-workshop/episodes/chapter5.md

                 log_level='debug')
 client.authenticate(config.username, config.password)

-# Optional: setup the encryption, if you have an organization_key
+# Setup the encryption, if you have an organization_key.
+If not, use an empty string (as the one given to 'organization_key' the config.py example)
 client.setup_encryption(config.organization_key)
 ```